rossmilleraz/Sci-Fi_hidden_gems_analysis/README.md

-# Sci-Fi Books Analysis
+# Sci-Fi Hidden Gems Analysis

 ## Executive Summary
-I explored the Goodbooks-10k dataset to understand trends, ratings, and popularity in science fiction books.
-Beyond looking at the usual top-rated and most popular titles, I wanted to dig a little deeper to find “hidden gems”—books and authors that are highly rated but haven’t gotten as much attention.
-This project combines data cleaning, analysis, and visualization to highlight trends and uncover actionable insights for publishers, book platforms, or anyone interested in discovering underrated sci-fi reads.
+This project explores the Goodbooks-10k dataset to uncover “hidden gems” in science fiction—books and authors that are highly rated but haven’t received much attention.
+The goal is to identify under-the-radar titles that could be promoted or recommended to readers, helping publishers, platforms, and book enthusiasts discover quality content that might otherwise be overlooked.

 ---

-## The Business Problem
+## Business Problem
-Publishers and book platforms often face the challenge of deciding which books to promote or highlight.
-Popular titles dominate attention, but there are likely high-quality books that fly under the radar.
-The key question I aimed to answer was:
+Platforms and publishers often focus on the most popular books, which can leave high-quality but lesser-known titles unnoticed.
+The central question this project addresses is:

-**Which sci-fi books and authors are hidden gems—well-loved by those who read them, but not widely discovered?**
+**Which sci-fi books and authors are hidden gems—highly rated, but under-the-radar?**

 ---

 ## Methodology
-Here’s the approach I took:
-1. **Data Loading**
-   Loaded `books.csv`, `ratings.csv`, `book_tags.csv`, and `tags.csv` from the [Goodbooks-10k dataset](https://github.com/zygmuntz/goodbooks-10k).

-2. **Data Cleaning**
+1. **Data Loading & Cleaning**
-   Removed duplicates, standardized column names, and handled missing publication years.
+   Loaded books, ratings, and tag data, removed duplicates, standardized column names, and handled missing publication years.

-3. **Data Merging**
-   Calculated the number of ratings and average rating per book, then merged these stats with the book dataset.
-Added tag names to identify science fiction books.

-4. **Filtering Sci-Fi Books**
+2. **Filter Sci-Fi Books**
-   Selected all books tagged as “science-fiction.”
+   Selected books tagged as “science-fiction” using the Goodbooks-10k tags.

-5. **Exploratory Data Analysis (EDA)**
-   - Compared average ratings of sci-fi books vs. all books.
-   - Identified top authors and most-rated books.
-   - Looked at publications per decade.

-6. **Hidden Gems Analysis**
+3. **Hidden Gems Analysis**
-   Found books with high ratings but low number of ratings.
-Did the same for authors with consistently high-rated but under-the-radar books.
+   - **Books:** Identified books with high average ratings but low number of ratings.
+   - **Authors:** Identified authors with consistently high-rated works but relatively low total ratings.

-7. **Visualization**
+4. **Visualization**
-   Used Matplotlib and Seaborn to create plots for rating distributions, publication trends, top authors, top books, and hidden gems.
+   - Ratings distribution for context: all books vs. sci-fi books.
+   - Scatterplots highlighting hidden gem books and authors.
+   - Annotated top hidden gems for easy identification.

 ---

-## Skills Demonstrated
-- Data cleaning and wrangling with pandas
-- Aggregation, grouping, and filtering for EDA
-- Visualization with Matplotlib and Seaborn
-- Creating reproducible, portfolio-ready Python code
-- Translating data into business insights and recommendations

----

 ## Key Findings
-- The dataset has about 10,000 books, with ~800 tagged as sci-fi.
+- Hidden gems exist across the dataset: high-quality books that are not widely read.
-- Sci-fi books have a slightly higher average rating (~3.95) than the overall average (~3.9).
+- Examples include books with >4.3 average rating but <500 ratings.
-- Sci-fi publications surged after 1960, especially post-1980.
-- Top authors include Isaac Asimov, Arthur C. Clarke, and Philip K. Dick.
-- Most-rated books include classics like *Dune* and *Ender’s Game*.
-- Hidden gems reveal books and authors with high ratings but low visibility—potential candidates for promotion or recommendations.
+- Authors with consistently high-rated but low-popularity works represent opportunities to diversify recommendations.
+- These insights can help platforms highlight quality content that may otherwise go unnoticed.

 ---

 ## Business Recommendations
 1. **Promote Hidden Gems**
-   Include highly-rated but lesser-known books and authors in recommendations, newsletters, or curated lists.
+   Feature these books and authors in recommendation engines, curated lists, or newsletters.

 2. **Spotlight Underrated Authors**
-   Highlight authors whose work is consistently good but under-read.
+   Highlight authors with strong but under-recognized works to boost engagement.

-3. **Marketing & Reprints**
+3. **Marketing Opportunities**
-   Consider reissuing older sci-fi books with strong ratings or creating themed collections.
+   Reissue older high-quality books or create themed collections featuring hidden gems.

-4. **Publishing Insights**
-   Use publication trends by decade to inform reprint strategies or curated collections.

 ---

-## What’s Next
+## Next Steps
-- Dive deeper into sub-genres like cyberpunk, space opera, or dystopian sci-fi.
-- Track how book ratings evolve over time.
+- Explore sub-genres (cyberpunk, dystopian, space opera) for hidden gems.
-- Build interactive dashboards for exploring hidden gems dynamically.
+- Develop an interactive dashboard for users to filter and discover hidden gems dynamically.
-- Analyze author-level metrics more granularly (splitting multi-author books).
+- Refine author-level metrics to handle multi-author books individually.
-- Explore NLP techniques to analyze book descriptions or reviews for trends.
+- Analyze book descriptions or reviews to uncover additional trends or quality signals.

 ---